WinVector/rquery/Examples/Arrow/Arrow.md

     ## [c('g', 'x', 'v', 'i') ->
     ##  c('g', 'x', 'v', 'i', 'ngroup')]

-However, the `a1b` arrow represents a different operation:
+However, the `a1b` arrow represents a different operation than `a1`:

 ``` r
 d %.>%